bvds/andes/documentation/server.md

 ## Monitoring the help server ##

+Lisp errors (errors associated with the help server itself) are generally recorded in the database, while client Javascript errors are recorded in the Apache logging.
-Most errors in the help server are logged in the database.
-We have developed some tools for analyzing these errors.
+We have developed some tools for analyzing the help server errors.
 These tools can be accessed on the Andes server at the URL  `http://<server name>/log`.
 For instance, "Show errors and warnings signalled" generates a list of all help system warnings and errors.
-More serious errors, such as losing contact with the database, are logged in the file `help-server.log`.
-Finally, client errors are dumped into the Apache error log file with identifier `andes-client` (see <a href="http://www.andestutor.org/bugzilla/show_bug.cgi?id=1908">Bug #1908</a>).
+More serious errors server errors, such as losing contact with the database, are logged in the file `help-server.log`.
+Finally, client (javascript) errors are dumped into the Apache error log file with identifier `andes-client` (see <a href="http://www.andestutor.org/bugzilla/show_bug.cgi?id=1908">Bug #1908</a>).